-the authority to propose transfer pricing adjustment on independent transactions because the adjusted transaction, namely the marketing expenses, are independent transactions.
-In addition, the law only provides authority to DGT to propose transfer pricing adjustment on related-party transactions, and therefore DGT authority is only limited to existing-related party transactions and does not extend to creating fictional-related party transactions that should have happened according to the DGT.
+to propose transfer pricing adjustment on independent transactions because adjusted transactions, namely the marketing expenses, are independent transactions.
+In addition, the law only provides authority to DGT to propose transfer pricing adjustment on related party transactions, and therefore DGT authority is only limited to existing-related party transactions and does not extend to creating fictional-related party transactions that should have happened according to the DGT.

-The second common dispute is about the selection of the most appropriate transfer pricing method.
-DGT was of the opinion that the cost-plus method was more appropriate compared to TNMM used by the taxpayer.
-Tax Court Decision No. PUT-096911.15/2012/PP/M.XVB Year 2020 agreed with the application of TNMM by the taxpayer on the basis that there is limited reliable information in the database to ensure the comparability on a gross profit level.
+The second common dispute concerns the selection of the most appropriate transfer pricing method.
+DGT was of the opinion that cost-plus method was more appropriate compared to TNMM used by the taxpayer.
+Tax Court Decision No. PUT-096911.15/2012/PP/M.XVB Year 2020 agreed with the application of TNMM by taxpayer on the basis that there is limited reliable information in the database to ensure the comparability on gross profit level.

-The third common dispute is about the testing of commodity transaction.
+The third common dispute concerns the testing of commodity transaction.
 DGT applied transaction-by-transaction test on sales of taxpayer's palm oil to related party compared to the market price.
-However, the taxpayer had used the combined method, using the arm's-length range of market price in one year compared to the average sales price in one year.
-In Decision No. PUT-117593.15/2011/PP/MXVIA Year 2021, the Tax Court ruled in favour of the taxpayer, citing domestic regulation and OECD Guidelines to state that the combined method should be used for commodity transactions under long-term contracts.
+However, the taxpayer used the combined method using the arm's-length range of market price in one year compared to the average sales price in one year.
+Tax Court Decision No. PUT-117593.15/2011/PP/MXVIA Year 2021 ruled in favour of the taxpayer citing domestic regulation and OECD Guidelines to use the combined method for commodity transactions under long-term contracts.